sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

    (possibly) ``$SAGE_ROOT/logs`` will be symbolic links that work inside the dev container, but not in your local file system; and also the script ``$SAGE_ROOT/sage`` will not work.
-Hence after working with the dev container, you will want to remove ``logs`` if it is a symbolic link, and to re-run the ``configure`` script.
+Hence after working with the dev container, you will want to remove ``logs`` if it is a symbolic link, and rerun the ``configure`` script.

 You can edit a copy of the configuration file to change to a different platform, another